mbroz2/quarkus-workshop-langchain4j/docs/docs/section-2/step-02.md

 Take a moment to look at the logs from your Quarkus runtime.
 You should be able to identify the following sequence of events:

-1. an HTTP request to the car wash agent
+1. An HTTP request to the car wash agent.
-2. an HTTP response from the car wash agent, requesting to run the requestCarWash function
+2. An HTTP response from the car wash agent, requesting to run the requestCarWash function.
-3. the CarWashTool output, requesting interior cleaning of the car (and possibly other options)
+3. The CarWashTool output, requesting interior cleaning of the car (and possibly other options).
-4. an HTTP request to the car wash agent, including the response from the car wash tool
+4. An HTTP request to the car wash agent, including the response from the car wash tool.
-5. an HTTP response from the car wash agent, stating that the car wash has been requested
+5. An HTTP response from the car wash agent, stating that the car wash has been requested.
-6. an HTTP request to the car condition feedback agent
+6. An HTTP request to the car condition feedback agent.
-7. an HTTP response from the car condition feedback agent, providing a new car condition summary
+7. An HTTP response from the car condition feedback agent, providing a new car condition summary.

 ## When to Use Parallel Workflows